christianhuening/kubernetes-the-hard-way/docs/04-etcd.md

 # Bootstrapping a H/A etcd cluster

-In this lab you will bootstrap a 3 node etcd cluster.
+In this lab you will bootstrap a 5 node etcd cluster.
 The following virtual machines will be used:

+* icc-etcd-1
+* icc-etcd-2
-* controller0
+* icc-etcd-3
-* controller1
+* icc-etcd-4
-* controller2
+* icc-etcd-5

 ## Why

 All Kubernetes components are stateless which greatly simplifies managing a Kubernetes cluster.
 All state is stored in etcd, which is a database and must be treated specially.
-To limit the number of compute resource to complete this lab etcd is being installed on the Kubernetes controller nodes, although some people will prefer to run etcd on a dedicated set of machines for the following reasons:
+To support this in production, the etcd cluster is run on a dedicated set of machines for the following reasons:

 * The etcd lifecycle is not tied to Kubernetes.
 We should be able to upgrade etcd independently of Kubernetes.
 * Scaling out etcd is different than scaling out the Kubernetes Control Plane.
 * Prevent other applications from taking up resources (CPU, Memory, I/O) required by etcd.

-However, all the e2e tested configurations currently run etcd on the master nodes.
+However, all the e2e tested configurations within the Kubernetes development project, currently run etcd on the master nodes.

 ## Provision the etcd Cluster

-Run the following commands on `controller0`, `controller1`, `controller2`:
+Run the following commands on `icc-etcd-1`, `icc-etcd-2`, `icc-etcd-3`, `icc-etcd-4`, `icc-etcd-5`:

+For execution in production, this ist supported by the appropriate puppet configuration.

 ### TLS Certificates